 Steps to reduce winter air pollution

-Glen Innes Severn Council residents are being advised to check their firewood heaters, chimneys and the quality of the firewood being used, to help reduce instances of air polution.
+Glen Innes Severn Council residents are being advised to check their firewood heaters, chimneys and the quality of the firewood being used, to help reduce instances of air pollution.

 Before using your wood fire heater each year it is advised that you clean your chimney of any build-up of creosote and collect or purchase good quality aged hardwood.

-On colder days, woodsmoke particles from inefficient heaters float in the air and can be seen as a smoke haze that sometimes sits over roof tops like fog.
-This sort of pollution can contribute to health diffilculties, especialy in those that have lung complications or allergies.
+On colder days, wood smoke particles from inefficient heaters float in the air and can be seen as a smoke haze that sometimes sits over roof tops like fog.
+This sort of pollution can contribute to health difficulties, especially in those that have lung complications or allergies.